 Michael H. J. van der Sloot

-Also busy as a composer, recent commissions for Mr. van der Sloot include works for violinist Ian Swensen and cellist Andrés Díaz, the Morningside Music Bridge Orchestra, the Escher String Quartet, and iconic violist Nadia Sirota.
+Also busy as a composer himself, recent commissions for Mr. van der Sloot include works for the Morningside Music Bridge Orchestra, the Escher String Quartet, violinist Ian Swensen and cellist Andrés Díaz, and iconic violist Nadia Sirota.
 His music has been praised for its innovative range of textures and colours, particularly his works for string instruments.

-Aside from his more conventional interests, Mr. van der Sloot enjoys utilizing his musical skillset outside of the classical and concert music world.
+Aside from his more conventional interests, Mr. van der Sloot enjoys utilizing his musical skillset outside of the concert music world.
 He is a prolific arranger and improviser, and has collaborated in multiple musical capacities with choreographers, authors, playwrights, and filmmakers.
-When he's not busy with music, Mr. van der Sloot is an avid hockey fan, considers himself a better chef than he truly is, and loves to spend time away in the mountains.
+When he's not busy with music, Mr. van der Sloot is a full-time ball-thrower for his two tireless Australian Shepherd dogs, is an avid hockey fan, considers himself a better chef than he truly is, and loves to spend free time hiking, biking, or relaxing in the mountains.
 He plays a 2010 cello by Wayne Burak.